ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Media downloaded date

+!!! info ""
-> The date when the media was downloaded in Overseerr.
+    The date when the media was downloaded in Overseerr.

 - Key: Overseerr.mediaAddedAt
 - Availability: movies, shows, seasons, episodes